-Moreover, it should be noted that, in the context of a financing transaction concerning an advanced electricity measuring system in the Italian territory, edistribuzione entered into the following loan agreements with EIB, backed by guarantee from Enel:
+Moreover, it should be noted that, in the context of a financing transaction concerning an advanced electricity measuring system in the Italian territory, e-distribuzione entered into the following loan agreements with EIB, backed by guarantee from Enel:

 - in July 2017, a loan agreement for an amount of Euro 500 million, disbursed in tranches respectively expiring in September 2032, May 2033 and October 2033.
-As of December 2022, this loan has been fully used, with an outstanding debt of Euro 482 million; - in July 2018, a loan agreement for an amount of Euro 250 million, disbursed in a tranche expiring in June 2034, which, as of December 2022, has been fully used, with an outstanding debt equal to the amount of the loan disbursed; - in November 2019, a loan agreement for an amount of Euro 250 million, disbursed in a tranche expiring in March 2035, which, as of December 2022, has been fully used, with an outstanding debt equal to the amount of the loan disbursed.
+As of December 2023, this loan has been fully used, with an outstanding debt of Euro 436.36 million; - in July 2018, a loan agreement for an amount of Euro 250 million, disbursed in a tranche expiring in June 2034, which, as of December 2023, has been fully used, with an outstanding debt equal to Euro 238.64 million; - in November 2019, a loan agreement for an amount of Euro 250 million, disbursed in a tranche expiring in March 2035, which, as of December 2023, has been fully used, with an outstanding debt equal to the amount of the loan disbursed.

-In addition, in order to carry out a project relating to the upgrading, reconditioning and modernization of the electricity distribution grid in Italy, edistribuzione entered into the following loan agreements with the EIB:
+In addition, in order to carry out a project relating to the upgrading, reconditioning and modernization of the electricity distribution grid in Italy, e-distribuzione entered into the following loan agreements with the EIB:

 - in June 2021, an agreement for an amount of Euro 300 million, backed by a guarantee from Enel.
-As of December 2022, this loan, disbursed in two tranches expiring, respectively, in July 2036 and December 2036, has been fully used, with an outstanding debt equal to the amount of the loan disbursed; - in July 2022, an agreement for an amount equal to Euro 300 million, backed by a guarantee from Enel.
-As of December 2022, this loan, disbursed in a tranche expiring in August 2037, has been fully used, with an outstanding debt equal to the amount of the loan disbursed.
+As of December 2023, this loan, disbursed in two tranches expiring, respectively, in July 2036 and December 2036, has been fully used, with an outstanding debt equal to the amount of the loan disbursed; - in July 2022, an agreement for an amount equal to Euro 300 million, backed by a guarantee from Enel.
+As of